rolandreichweinbmw/openbsw/libs/bsw/io/doc/user/variant_queue.rst

    :dedent: 4

-To read from a queue and dispatch elements of different types you need to implement a visitor, similar to when you use :ref:`estd::variant <estd_variant>`.
+To read from a queue and dispatch elements of different types you need to implement a visitor, similar to when you use etl::variant.
 You can choose to read header structs
 only: